ansys/pysystem-coupling/doc/source/contributing.rst

 The generated code is written to the directory ``src/ansys/systemcoupling/core/adaptor/api_<version>``, where ``<version>`` is the version of the System Coupling instance that was run in the background by the generation script.
 For example, the version ``25_2`` corresponds to System Coupling 2025 R2.
-The default is derived by looking for the highest installed Ansys version, based on environment variables of the form ``AWP_ROOT<NNN>``.
+The default is derived by looking for the highest recognized Ansys version with a valid System Coupling installation, based on environment variables of the form ``AWP_ROOT<NNN>``.

 You can override the default behavior and run a different version, and generate the API classes for this different version, by setting either the ``SYSC_ROOT`` environment variable to point to the